Long Beach Cataract Surgeon

 What Are PREMIUM (Intraocular Lenses) IOLs?

 IOL implant technology is finally catching up with visual demands.
 There are now more options to correct vision than ever before.
 This results in better visual outcomes which reduce and sometimes eliminate a person’s dependency on glasses.
-The latest lens technologies are all offered by Dr. Leif Hertzog, M.D. and Dr. H. Dieter Hertzog, M.D.
+The latest lens technologies are all offered by the top ophthalmologists in Long Beach Dr. Leif Hertzog, M.D. and Dr. H. Dieter Hertzog, M.D.
 These include Alcon’s Vivity and PanOptix lenses as well as Johnson and Johnson’s Synergy and Symfony lenses.
 These presbyopia-correcting lenses allow patients to see well at distance and near without glasses.
 Additionally, a wide variety of Toric lenses can be used to correct astigmatism, also allowing patients to see well without spectacle correction.
 Which IOL implant(s) is appropriate for a patient is determined after carefully considering many factors: pre-operative measurements of the eye, current specific visual demands, and future visual goals.

-Top-Rated Cataract Doctor Long Beach
+Top-Rated Cataract Eye Surgery Doctor in Long Beach

 Dr. H. Dieter Hertzog has performed over 6,000 cataract surgeries and also specializes in advanced technology IOL implants.
 He also continues to teach cataract surgeries at USC where he staffs the residents in both routine and complex cases.